 In this tutorial we’ll be exploring the use of Studio Artist Temporal Image Operations for processing movie files.
 Temporal or time based image operations are effects that use multiple frames in a source movie to build each effected output frame.
 The example above is a single output frame that was generated using a temporal rank filter.

 Studio Artist processes movie files with Paint Action Sequences (PASeq).
 You can think of a PASeq as a script that details the series of processing steps that are need to produce a certain artistic effect.
 So any time you want to process a movie file you need to build a PASeq to implement the a particular processing effect you want to achieve.

 Temporal means time based.
-These new processing effects work with multiple video frames over time to implement their effects.
+These processing effects work with multiple video frames over time to create ghosting like effects.
 For an introduction to temporal image operations check out this tip.